iluwatar/java-design-patterns/pessimistic-concurrency/README.md

  This results in ***Race Condition***.
 Depending on delays, these steps may or may not overlap.

  If they don't overlap, the execution appear to be normal.
- However, when they overlap, the bug will be discovered.
-This violates the transactional integrity.
+ However, when they overlap, the bug will be discovered, violating the transactional integrity.

  #### Pessimistic Concurrency